derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-06/09/2021 16:20:14 : 3 Database Admins walked into a NoSQL bar.
+07/09/2021 16:20:13 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A programmer was found dead in the shower.
-Next to their body was a bottle of shampoo with the instructions 'Lather, Rinse and Repeat'.
+Unix is user friendly.
+It's just very particular about who its friends are.
 <!-- replace-with-joke ends -->